gaps-closure/hal/daemon/README.md

 - Reading and writing packets.
 It waits for received packets on all the opened read interfaces (using a select() function) and transmits packets back out onto the halmap-specified write interface.

 ### Message Functions
-The  **Message Functions**, which transform and control packets exchanged between the applications and guard devices:
+The  **Message Functions** transform and control packets exchanged between the applications and guard devices:
 - *Tag translation* between the internal HAL format and the different CDG packet formats.
 Each CDG packet format has a separate HAL sub-component that performs the tag encoding and decoding: e.g., [packetize_sdh_bw_v1.c](packetize_sdh_bw_v1.c) and [packetize_sdh_bw_v1.h](packetize_sdh_bw_v1.h).
-- *Message mediation* is not currently supported, but may include multiplexing/demultiplexing, segmentation/reassembly and rate control.
+- *Message mediation* is not currently supported, but may include functions such as multiplexing/demultiplexing, segmentation/reassembly and rate control.

 ## HAL Interfaces